Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 #### Captial Accumulation

 Consumer preferences (*dollar votes*) for certain products give businesses the revenue to buy capital goods to increase and expand production, allowing for greater profits in the future.

+## The Invisible Hand

+A key concept of laissez-faire and market systems, the "invisible hand" as described by [[Adam Smith]] guides businesses to promote the public interest.

+Competition drives businesses to create better products for less (see [[#Technological Advancement|here]] and [[#How will the System accommodate Change?|here]]), and so tailor towards the interest of consumers.
+In following their self-interest for profit, they must accommodate others' interests for products.
+Cheaper/more efficient production methods free up resources for other applications as well.

+The three main virtues of the market system are:
+1. **Efficiency** in promoting better/cheaper production methods
+2. **Incentives** for innovation and work in economic rewards
+3. **Freedom** for workers and businesses to work in self-interest, and be rewarded/punished
 # Chapter 34
 > International Trade